-These are key roles in a successful SSIF project.
+Key roles in a successful SSIF project

 Our Lead Practitioners

-Claire is an experienced teacher specialising in teaching English and Maths.
-As SLE in Maths, she has planned and delivered bespoke training courses on how to implement, lead and monitor mastery maths in Primary Schools.
-Her most recent role within a school has been developing teaching and learning.
-Within this role, she has enhanced the teaching of writing by introducing and leading ‘Talk for Writing’ across her school.
-Developing this initiative has led to pupils making outstanding progress and she has inspired her colleagues to maintain the new teaching strategies implemented.
+Prior to working for the Swaledale Alliance, Claire was responsible for leading maths and English and monitoring teaching and learning across KS2.
+Within this role, she enhanced the teaching of writing by introducing and leading ‘Talk for Writing’.
+Developing this initiative led to pupils making outstanding progress and she inspired her colleagues to maintain the new teaching strategies implemented.
 As maths lead, she supported colleagues in strengthening their subject knowledge and developing their approach to teaching mathematics.
-She has implemented a mastery approach to teaching and learning in maths, which has proven to be incredibly successful as it led to an upward trend of results at the end of key stage 2.
-Pupils achieving Age Related Expectations by the end of Key Stage 2 has been above 95% for the past two years.
+She successfully implemented a mastery approach to teaching and learning in maths, which led to an upward trend of results at the end of key stage 2 ensuring that pupils made excellent progress.

 Kirsty passionately believes that children should be nurtured and that education should be inclusive and supportive.
 She is committed to ensuring that all children have the opportunity to succeed whilst accessing a broad curriculum that gives children a range of skills for life.